 Peer to Peer JAM – 1:1 and Panel Interviews with Peers

-Join our Peer to Peer Jam for like-minded young women connect with other young women across Canada to discuss hot topics relating to barriers young women face, how to build confidence, aim for the stars, and dream big!
+Join our Peer to Peer Jam for like-minded young women to connect with other young women across Canada to discuss hot topics relating to barriers young women face, how to build confidence, aim for the stars, and dream big!
 Peer to Peer Jam offers opportunities for young women to start their leadership journey, learn the value of building trusted relationships, setting goals, and making healthy decisions.
-Peer to Peer Jam offers peer to peer discussions and interviews with young women just like them!
+Peer to Peer Jam offers peer-to-peer discussions and interviews with young women just like them!

 Role Model Talks – Interview an Inspiring Leader